RD-843

-The RD-843 is a Ukrainian single nozzle liquid propellant rocket engine burning pressure-fed UDMH and nitrogen tetroxide.
+The RD-843 is a Ukrainian single nozzle liquid propellant rocket engine.
+It burns a hypergolic mixture of unsymmetrical dimethylhydrazine (UDMH) fuel with dinitrogen tetroxide (N2O4) oxidizer.
+It is pressure-fed.
 It is rated for up to 5 restarts, and can gimbal up to 10 degrees in each direction.

 It was developed by Yuzhnoye Design Bureau for Avio and is manufactured by Yuzhmash.
-It uses the RD-869 thrust chamber, the old Soviet ICBM SS-18 Satan final stage engine from which it is evolved, and which was also designed by Yuzhnoye.
-The RD-843 ground test campaign included 74 tests, 140 ignitions, reaching a total of 8201 s, which is approximately 12 service lives on 4 engines.
+It uses the RD-869 thrust chamber, the old Soviet ICBM SS-18 final stage engine from which it is evolved, and which was also designed by Yuzhnoye.
+The RD-843 ground test campaign included 74 tests, 140 ignitions, reaching a total of 8,201 seconds, which is approximately 12 service lives on 4 engines.
 As of June 2020 it has been successfully used on 14 orbital launches.

-It is currently used as the main engine of Vega's AVUM upper stage.
+The Vega and Vega C uses it as the main engine on its AVUM (Attitude & Vernier Upper Module) fourth stage which it calls the MEA (short for Main Engine AVUM).